 Purdue Swimming & Diving hosts the 2012 Indiana Intercollegiates at the Boilermaker Aquatic Center.

-John Klinge has helped elevate the national profile of the Purdue women's swimming and diving program in his eight years as head coach.
+John Klinge has helped elevate the national profile of the Purdue women's swimming & diving program in his nine years as head coach.
 He was named the Big Ten Coach of the Year after leading the Boilermakers to historic highs in 2009-10, his second season at Purdue.